 Get a Free Initial Consultation

 If you are facing a legal issue, don’t do it alone.
 Consult with an attorney in your area who can help guide you through the legal process and defend your rights every step of the way!
-At Appelman & Lloyd, we provide representation for both criminal and civil matters.
+At Appelman Law we provide representation for both criminal and civil matters.
 Regardless of what legal troubles you are facing, we can help.
 Contact our Illinois attorneys today to set up your free initial consultation.
 Our office is located in Naperville, IL but we serve the entire Chicago area.